-- 1.2.6 HIA is a procedure by which a policy, programme or project may be judged as to its potential effects on the health of a population, and the distribution of those effects within the population5. - 1.2.7 HIA is not a statutory requirement of the Local Plan preparation process.
-However, Planning Practice Guidance6 states that "Local planning authorities should ensure that health & wellbeing and health infrastructure are considered in local and neighbourhood plans and in planning decision making."
+- decision making."
 It also states that "a health impact assessment may be a useful tool to use where there are expected to be significant impacts." - 1.2.8 Furthermore, London Plan Policy 3.2C states that "The impacts of major development proposals on the health and wellbeing of communities should be considered, for example through the use of Health Impact Assessments".
-The emerging Local Plan Partial Review (LPPR) will include allocating sites for development and therefore it is considered to be good practice for health impacts to be considered as part of this process.
+The emerging Local Plan will include allocating sites for development and include policies which proactively encourage promotion of health and well being and therefore it is considered to be good practice for health impacts to be considered as part of this process.
 This is particularly important as the Health and Social Care Act 2012 transferred statutory responsibility for public health to local authorities.
 The Local Plan will ensure that public health is fully integrated with land use planning, such as in relation to the impacts of development on health and optimising opportunities for land use planning to enable people to lead healthy lifestyles.
 Wandsworth Public Health has therefore been included as a key consultee for the IIA. - 1.2.9 It is common within the London Boroughs to integrate HIA and EqIA into an integrated assessment which meets the legal requirements of an SEA and the requirements of SA.
 Human health is a topic specifically required for consideration by the SEA Regulations and equality of opportunity and social inclusion impacts are commonly included as a part of SA/SEA.